 Autopsies of people with epiglottitis have shown distortion of the epiglottis and its associated structures, including the formation of abscesses (pockets of infection).
 For unknown reasons, adults with epiglottic involvement are more likely than children to develop epiglottic abscesses.

-- Epiglottitis was first described in the 18th century but was first accurately defined by Le Mierre in 1936.
-In fact, although George Washington's death in 1796 was attributed to quinsy (today we call it peritonsillar abscess), which is a pocket of pus behind the tonsils, it was actually due to epiglottitis.
+Epiglottitis was first described in the 18th century but was first accurately defined by Le Mierre in 1936.
+In fact, although George Washington's death in 1796 was attributed by some to quinsy (today we call it peritonsillar abscess), which is a pocket of pus behind the tonsils, it could have actually been due to epiglottitis.

 In the past, epiglottitis was more common in children than in adults.
 This difference was believed to be because of the smaller diameter of children's epiglottic opening when compared to adults.
 Epiglottitis in the very young (younger than 1 year of age) is unusual.

 In the past, Haemophilus influenzae type b (or Hib) was the most common organism related to epiglottitis.
 Since 1985, with the widespread vaccination against Hib, the overall incidence of the disease among children has dropped dramatically.